Fox-Design-Agency/micro-gen/README.md

 ## How to Install

-Right now, the easiest eay to install this thing is to clone the repo locally and run a go install from the root.
+Right now, the easiest way to install this thing is to clone the repo locally and run a go install from the root.

 From the command line, you should be able to then run: